Shadow-Master07/morse_code/README.md

 TODO:
 - punction marks will take 6-8 characters, modify the code for that accordingly
-- create a makefile to compile code with one command (last thing)
 - create a stack for using user input and pushing it to stack so the initial morse is written backwards, from top to bottom and pop the values to get the correct morse value
   - create a linked list of all the stacks that will be storing the morse
   - search the character in the tree and push the morse->last_morse to the stack then move to the parent with morse->parent